How to Buy A Military Surplus VehicleUpdated: November 9, 2022

 Not all surplus sellers or resellers offer any form of guarantee, but a small number do.
-These guarantees are not standardized, nor are they necessarily even legally binding depending on the language of the purchase agreement.
+These guarantees are not standardized, nor are they necessarily even legally binding, depending on the language of the purchase agreement.
 But if you can get a guarantee of any kind, you’re ahead of the game when it comes to buying surplus.

-You have options that include asset forfeiture sales initiated by state or federal law enforcement.
+You have options for buying that include asset forfeiture sales initiated by state or federal law enforcement.
 But if you are strictly interested in military sources, it will be important to differentiate between asset forfeiture auctions and surplus auctions.